-El Paso shooting leaves 20 dead, 26 injured; investigators probing 'nexus to hate crime'
+El Paso shooting leaves 20 dead, 26 injured; investigators probing potential 'nexus to hate crime'

 A gunman killed 20 people and injured 26 others Saturday after he opened fire at a Walmart in El Paso, Texas, state and city officials said.

-"Texas grieves," said Gov. Greg Abbott at an evening news conference following the deadliest mass shooting in America since a gunman killed 26 people at a church in Sutherland Springs, Texas in November 2017.
+"Texas grieves with the people of El Paso today," said Gov. Greg Abbott at an evening news conference following the deadliest mass shooting in America since a gunman killed 26 people at a church in Sutherland Springs, Texas on Nov.
+5, 2017.

+"The scene was a horrific one," said El Paso Police Chief Greg Allen, who added that many of the wounded had life-threatening injuries.

-The suspected gunman has not been publicly identified, but two law enforcement officials identified him to The Associated Press as 21-year-old Patrick Crusius, a native of the Dallas area.
+The suspected gunman has not been publicly named, but two law enforcement officials identified him to The Associated Press as 21-year-old Patrick Crusius of Allen, Texas.
 It was unclear what connection the suspect had to El Paso.
+Law enforcement officials were seen Saturday evening surrounding a home in Allen, which is about 26 miles north of Dallas.
+Texas state lawmaker Jeff Leach said in a tweeted statement that the suspect graduated from Plano Senior High School in 2017.

-El Paso Police Chief Greg Allen said investigators were examining a manifesto possibly written by the suspect that indicates a “nexus to a hate crime,” but declined to offer details.
+Chief Allen said investigators were examining a manifesto that may have been written by the suspect and would indicate a “nexus to a hate crime,” but declined to offer details.
+The suspect will likely face capital murder charges, Allen said.

 At an earlier news conference, El Paso Police Sgt.
-Robert Gomez said the suspect was taken into custody without incident and no law enforcement fired their weapons.
+Robert Gomez said the suspect was taken into custody without incident and no law enforcement officers fired their weapons.
 The Walmart was near capacity at the time of the shooting, with as many as 3,000 people inside along with 100 employees during the busy back-to-school shopping season.

-"This is unprecedented in El Paso," said Gomez, who added that many of the injured had life-threatening injuries.
+"This is unprecedented in El Paso," said Gomez.

 Ryan Mielke, a spokesman for University Medical Center of El Paso, told Fox News that 13 patients -- 1 of whom died at the hospital -- were being treated at the facility's Level 1 trauma center.
 Mielke told the Associated Press that two children, ages 2 and 9, were stabilized at the medical center before being transferred to the neighboring El Paso Children's Hospital.

-Del Sol Medical Center told Fox News it has received 11 patients, 9 of whom were critical but stable condition and 2 who were in stable condition.
+Del Sol Medical Center told Fox News it had received 11 patients, 9 of whom were critical but stable condition and 2 who were in stable condition.
 The patients' ages ranged from 35 to 82, the hospital said.

-El Paso police tweeted that blood donations were "needed urgently" to aid the injured.
+Residents were volunteering to give blood to the injured in response to a police tweet that donations were "needed urgently," while police and military members were trying to help people who were looking for missing loved ones.

+"It's chaos right now," said Austin Johnson, an Army medic at nearby Fort Bliss, who volunteered to help at the shopping center and later at the school that was serving as a reunification center.

 "Terrible shootings in ElPaso, Texas," President Trump tweeted.
 "Reports are very bad, many killed.
 Working with State and Local authorities, and Law Enforcement."